π³Domain Trees

 Example:

-for the European Sales division undersales.example.com
+europe.sales.example.comfor the European Sales division undersales.example.com.

 Resource Sharing